victrme/Bonjourr/README.md

 * Dark mode
 * And more...

-Bonjourr is available in both english and french.
+Bonjourr is available in English, French, Swedish, Dutch and Polish.

 ## Install